mariamnasser56/Clinic-Managment-System/README.md

 # 🏥 MediCore – Clinic Management System

-A **web-based Clinic Management System** where patients can browse doctors, book appointments, and manage their visits.
+A **web-based Clinic Management System** where patients can easily browse doctors, filter by specialization, and **book appointments effortlessly**.
-Doctors can manage their bookings, **add / edit / remove slots**, and view patient appointments.
+Doctors can manage their bookings and **update available slots** through an intuitive dashboard.

 > ⚠️ **Note:** Doctors are pre-populated from the backend API, and there’s **no admin UI** to add or manage doctors—just for demonstration purposes.